 Immunotherapy Specifically for Oral Melanoma

-Investigations have looked at using the body’s own immune system to find and destroy cancer.
+Investigations have examined using the body’s immune system to find and destroy cancer.

-Dogs with melanoma may benefit from treatment with Corynebacterium parvum, a type of bacteria which is used as a non-specific (meaning not specifically for aimed at oral melanoma) immunotherapy to boost the immune system for patients with cancer.13
+Dogs with melanoma may benefit from treatment with Corynebacterium parvum, a type of bacteria that is used as a non-specific (meaning not specifically aimed at oral melanoma) immunotherapy to boost the immune system of patients with cancer.13

-Reovirus is a type of RNA virus also being studied in both human and canine oncology.
+Reovirus is an RNA virus also being studied in human and canine oncology.
 It has been shown to induce cell death in many tumor types, including melanoma.14

-Gene therapy is also being researched as an approach for both canine and human melanoma alongside surgery and has yielded promising results but is not widely available outside of a research setting.15
+Gene therapy is also being researched as an approach for both canine and human melanoma alongside surgery.
+It has yielded promising results but is not widely available outside of a research setting.15

-There is one other immunotherapy that is specific to dogs with oral melanoma: the melanoma vaccine called ONCEPT.
+One other immunotherapy specific to dogs with oral melanoma is the melanoma vaccine called ONCEPT.

 ONCEPT, “the Melanoma Vaccine”

-ONCEPT® is a needle-free, transdermal (through the skin) vaccine that is given every two weeks for four doses with a booster given every 6 months thereafter.
+ONCEPT is a needle-free, transdermal (through the skin) vaccine that is given every two weeks for four doses, with a booster every six months (or as scheduled by your oncologist) thereafter.

 Chemotherapy for Oral Melanomas

-Chemotherapy is not typically used as a standalone therapy, but it is recommended to be given alongside other more effective treatments such as radiation therapy and/or surgery.6,9
+Chemotherapy is not typically used as a standalone therapy for oral melanoma.
+Instead, it is recommended to be given alongside other more effective treatments such as radiation therapy and/or surgery.6,9

-Cisplatin (although IV cisplatin is rarely used in veterinary medicine) and masitinib have also been studied for efficacy against oral melanoma with only minimal response.5,10,11
+Cisplatin and masitinib have also been studied for efficacy against oral melanoma, with only minimal response.5,10,11

 Dietary Considerations